I believe I have been unfairly marked down, what can I do about it?

 Can I get an extension on my deadline?

 If you have a Learner Support Agreement, see if it allows you to negotiate extensions.
-If so, talk to your course tutor.
+If so, talk to your course tutor before the assessment submission deadline.
 If not, see our information on Exceptional Circumstances.

 How do I apply for Exceptional Circumstances?

 You apply for Exceptional Circumstances by completing the online form via your e:Vision portal.
 The portal will also allow you to upload supporting documents.
-It is important to note that your application will not go through until you press the "send" button.
+Your application will not go through until you press the "send" button.
 Please look at our section on Exceptional Circumstances for more information on what you can claim and how to go about it.